FrauWeimer/python-tetris/README.txt

 I tweaked the game a bit for myself, choosing a different theme from my favorite anime, choosing a different font, game window size, and other backgrounds.

+Tetris game made on the topic "Death Note" in the Python programming language using the Tkinter library.